 As this is a homemade curry, it is a healthier alternative to ordering a takeaway.
 You can control exactly what goes in it and make sure it is lower in salt.
 It has a generous portion of spinach and lamb is a great source of iron.

 You don't have to, but we really recommend it as it adds such a depth of flavour.
 It only takes a couple of minutes and it is worth it.

 Basically, you want to trigger the Maillard reaction.
 It is a chemical reaction between amino acids and reducing sugars that gives browned food its distinctive flavour.
 You don't have to though, and you can just throw everything into the slow cooker and leave it if you are really short on time.

 Yes, this curry freezes really well.
 We regularly batch cook this dish and then portion it out into takeaway type containers to put in the fridge for easy weeknight meals.
 You can even freeze it with some rice, or just cook that from fresh.

 It will keep in the freezer for about 3 months.
 Alternatively you can keep this in the fridge for 2 days.

-Yes, you can swap the yoghurt for coconut instead, and it would make this dairy free.
-It adds some delicious extra flavour that you don't get from the yoghurt too, but it does change the nutritional information.
+Yes, you can swap the yogurt for coconut instead, and it would make this dairy free.
+It adds some delicious extra flavour that you don't get from the yogurt too, but it does change the nutritional information.